 to perform GUTS calculations (reduced SD and IT models only)

-See also the paper of Baudrot et al.
+See also the papers of Baudrot et al

-user needs to realise that the software applies weakly
+implementation, but the user needs to realise that the

-are based on test design, which I believe is awkward (see my
+data set).
+The priors are based on test design, which I

 comment in ES&T and the author's